Saplings-Projects/1M_sub/DOCUMENTATION.md

 One of the main feature of the game is the ability for the player to influence the map through his actions.
 The player can place a light source (refered as "torch" for now) in a room, after the event is over and before using the map.
 The light source will then be used to light the room and the rooms around it.

+Using a light source will cause the `light level` to change in surrounding rooms.
+Each room in the radius of a light gains one light level from it.
+If a room is in the radius of effect of 2 light sources, then its light level is 2.
+Changing the `light level` in a room **may** cause its event to change.
+In simpler terms, the player can influence the encounters they will face by placing light sources in rooms as they travel.

+__An example__:

 You start the map at level 0.
 There is a torch placed here by default and you can see everything up to 3 node in every direction you can move to, so you can plan your route.
 This area is lit and combats/events are normal difficulty in the light radius.

 You work your way up to node 3 and can now only see node level 4 that is dimly lit since it is not within torch radius.
 Tutorial prompts you that these combats/events will be more difficult but with greater reward (risk reward).
 Node levels 5 and beyond are in darkness and cannot be seen until you move next to them and they become dimly lit.